NikhilMukraj/spiking-neural-networks/gpu_impl/notes.md

 # notes

-write cuda kernel, call it from rust cuda kernel should execute izhikevich neurons dv and du
+write cuda kernel in .cu, compile to .ptx, call it from rust cuda kernel should execute izhikevich neurons dv and du pycuda test kernel